shriyagumber/csci596/Proposal/proposal.md

 # Literature

-While there has been much literature availble for training the MLIPs using the data obtained from first-principles calculations, there has been only a few studies about learning experimental results in a force field.
-This is due to the number of challenges that come with experimental training.
+While a considerable body of research exists on training Machine Learning Interatomic Potentials (MLIPs) using data from first-principles calculations, there have been relatively few studies on learning directly from experimental results to inform force fields.
+This is largely attributable to the inherent complexities associated with translating experimental observations into training datasets.

-In DFT data, there is a configuration and the corresponding energies and forces on every atom, while in experimnetal results, there is a statistical average over a range of snapshots, which makes training data to experiments very tricky.

-Using the Differential trajectory re-weighting method, the parameters in a machine learning force field trained using first-principles caluclations (Eg, DFT) can be tuned based on experimental results such as radial distribution function, X-ray absorption spectrsocopy, heat capacity etc.
+Data from Density Functional Theory (DFT) typically includes discrete configurations, each paired with precise energies and atomic forces, providing a clear and direct foundation for training MLIPs.
+In contrast, experimental results often yield statistical averages across an ensemble of states or 'snapshots,' obscuring the specific atomic configurations and the exact forces at play.
+This difference renders the direct application of experimental data to the training of force fields a challenging task.

+However, advanced methods such as Differential Trajectory Re-weighting offer a pathway to reconcile these differences.
+This technique allows for the refinement of parameters in a machine-learning force field—initially trained on first-principles data like that from DFT—to align with experimental observations.
+By adjusting the force field to reproduce macroscopic properties measured experimentally, such as the radial distribution function, X-ray absorption spectroscopy signatures, or heat capacities, the MLIP can be calibrated to reflect experimental realities, thereby enhancing its predictive power and relevance to real-world systems.

+Here is a brief description on the methodology:

 ### DiffTRe Method

 Here is a brief description of how DiffTre works
 In this methid, the parameters of a poten

 $$
 L(\theta) = \frac{1}{K} \sum_{k=1}^{K} \left[ \left\langle O_k(U_{\theta}) \right\rangle - \tilde{O}_k \right]^2
 $$

 # Expected Results
 Based on the radial distribution function,